 - sui generis (large HMO 7+ people) – HMO must have been granted planning permission for change of use

-Small HMOs (3 to 6 people) that were in existence prior to 25 January 2012 and have remained continuously occupied as an HMO will benefit from historic permitted development rights and do not need a change of use application – however, a certificate of lawful use can be applied for to confirm the use is lawful.
+Small HMOs (3 to 6 people) that have been in existence for the past 10 years and have remained continuously occupied as an HMO will benefit from historic permitted development rights and do not need a change of use application – however, a certificate of lawful use can be applied for to confirm the use is lawful.

 If you have a 7+ person HMO then you must have been granted change of use or a certificate of lawful use.

 Will my property still be on the HMO register?

 When the licence expires, the property will not be on the HMO register.
 Once the licence is issued, the property will then be on the HMO register.